MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/parseurlfunction.md

 **Returns**

-An object of type `dynamic` that inculded the URL components as listed above.
+An object of type `dynamic` that included the URL components as listed above.

 **Example**